Jaded-Encoding-Thaumaturgy/JET-guide/docs/sources/dvd-remux.md

     2. The **active area** of the frame.
         - This represents
           the actual visible picture area
+          for which the DAR is defined,
-          intended for display.
+          intended for display
-          This value is _not_
+          on traditional CRT TVs.
+          This area may exclude
+          some valid picture data
+          due to production inconsistencies.
+          The active area dimensions
-          explicitly stored
+          are _not_ explicitly stored
           as metadata,
           and must be [derived through heuristics](#heuristics).